vinhnx/VT.ai/README.md

 This application relies on the following main dependencies:

--   `chainlit`: A library for building chat applications with language models.
+-   [chainlit](https://github.com/Chainlit/chainlit): A library for building chat applications with language models.
--   `litellm`: A library for interacting with large language models.
+-   [litellm](https://github.com/BerriAI/litellm): A library for interacting with large language models.
--   `semantic-router`: A library for fast and accurate decision-making in conversation routing.
+-   [semantic-router](https://github.com/aurelio-labs/semantic-router): A library for fast and accurate decision-making in conversation routing.

 ## Contributing